python-jsonschema/jsonschema/docs/validate.rst

     .. attribute:: checkers

-        A mapping of currently known formats to functions that validate them.
+        A mapping of currently known formats to tuple of functions that validate them and errors that should be caught.
+New checkers can be added and removed either per-instance or globally for all checkers using the :meth:`FormatChecker.checks` or
-        New checkers can be added and removed either per-instance or globally for all checkers using the :meth:`FormatChecker.checks` or :meth:`FormatChecker.cls_checks` decorators respectively.
+        :meth:`FormatChecker.cls_checks` decorators respectively.

-    .. method:: cls_checks(format)
+    .. method:: cls_checks(format, raises=None)

         Register a decorated function as *globally* validating a new format.